William B. Derrick

 William B. Derrick (July 27, 1843 – April 15, 1913) was an African Methodist Episcopal (AME) bishop and missionary.
-He worked as a seaman early in his life and served in the Union Navy during the US Civil War.
-After the war, he joined the AME church and became involved in church leadership and missionary activities.
-He became a bishop of the church in 1896.
-He was also involved in Republican politics and civil rights.
+He began his career as a seaman and later served in the Union Navy during the US Civil War.
+Following the war, he transitioned to the AME church, where he became actively engaged in church leadership and missionary work.
+In 1896, he ascended to the position of bishop within the church.
+Additionally, Derrick was a prominent figure in Republican politics and an advocate for civil rights.

 Early life and naval service

 William B. Derrick was born on the Island of Antigua in the British West Indies July 27, 1843.
 His father, Thomas J. Derrick was from a large planter family on the island.
 He attended a public school at Gracefield run by Moravians from 1848 to 1856.
 He then went to a select private high school for three years.
 He trained to become a blacksmith.
 After this, he went to sea.
 He enlisted as a sailor from 1861 to 1864. and served on the Minnesota, the flagship of the North Atlantic Squadron, during the battle of the Merrimac and the Monitor.
 In his naval records he was described as being five feet five inches and having a tattoo of "W. B. D." on his right forearm.

-Shortly after his service, he married Mary E. White, daughter of Edwin White.
-Mary died after a short marriage and he remarried Lillian M. Lillian around 1882 died in 1907.
-He remarried again in 1909 to Clara E. Henderson Jones.
+Shortly after his military service, William B. Derrick married Mary E. White, the daughter of Edwin White.
+Mary died shortly after their marriage.
+Derrick remarried to Lillian M. around 1882, who died in 1907.
+Subsequently, in 1909, he entered into his third marriage with Clara E. Henderson Jones.